benhoyt/merovius.github.io/_posts/2014-09-12-the-four-things-i-miss-from-go.markdown

 [blogpost](http://blog.labix.org/2012/06/26/less-is-more-and-is-not-always-straightforward)
 a few years back.

-So when I say, there are a few things popping up I miss from go, this does not mean I wish them to be included.
+So when I say, there are a few things popping up I miss about go, this does not mean I wish them to be included.
 I subjectively miss them and it would definitely make me happy, if they existed.
 But I still very much like the go devs for prioritizing simplicity over making me happy.